 Step 11.
 Dress the Baby

-Once the changing is all done, you can put the baby back into their clothes as needed.
+Once the changing and cleaning up is all done, you can put the baby back into their clothes as needed.

 Having trouble keeping track of all of these steps?
 Download the checklist and instructions at the end of this article and keep a copy in your babysitting binder.
 If you don't have a babysitting binder yet, be sure to read my article Babysitting Binder (20 Documents & Fun Items to Include!)